mikepfrank/dynamic/src/README.md

 This is the main application provided for demonstration and testing purposes.
 Currently, this just creates an example network (full adder) and simulates it for 20,000 time steps, producing diagnostic output to the text console.
-It depends on the `examples` and `simulation` packages.
+It depends on the `logmaster`, `gui` and `simulation` packages.

 ## 3. Package subdirectories.

 All of these packages depend on the `logmaster` top-level module.
+They are listed here roughly in order from higheset-level to lowest-level.

 ### 3.1.
 Examples package (`examples/`).